The Tapping Evidence Base

 Effectiveness of Emotional Freedom Techniques: A pilot study

 In plain English.
-This tiny pilot study randomized 10 depressed patients (5 per group) to add EFT to routine treatment or receive routine treatment alone for three days.
-The EFT group ended up with notably lower depression scores.
-With only five people per group, results here are highly preliminary despite being randomized.
+This tiny pilot assigned 10 depressed patients (5 per group) to add EFT to routine treatment or receive routine treatment alone for three days.
+With only five people per group and an ambiguous, borderline result (p=0.05), the findings are highly preliminary and shouldn't be read as showing a clear EFT benefit.

 What they found